hiyorineko/mcp-rollbar-server/README.md

   - `id` (number): Item ID
 - Returns: Detailed information about a specific error item

+### rollbar_get_item_by_counter
+Get a specific item by project counter from Rollbar
+- Input:
+  - `counter` (number): Project counter for the item
+- Returns: Detailed information about a specific error item identified by its project counter

 ### rollbar_list_occurrences
 List occurrences of errors from Rollbar
 - Input: